 A: I’m a mom trying to rein in the chaos every. single. day.
 The chaos makers are three incredible babies under two: 21 month old twins, plus my 11 month old super surprise!
 My personal journey has truly been one of faith, hope, and love.
 I was diagnosed with breast cancer at age 27 and this year I will celebrate nine years as a survivor.
 While I’m originally from Texas, I was a public school teacher in New York City for eight years, and now I’m a full time mommy- the best and most challenging job, yet!

 Q: Where do you blog and who would enjoy your content?

 A: You can find me writing in my cozy home about 40 minutes outside of New York City.
 My blog is for moms of toddlers, ladies who want to feel great by making healthy food and lifestyle choices, and it’s for anyone who wants to laugh.
 Life with three little ones is just ridiculous.
 In addition, I love talking about travel and things to do in NYC!

-Q: What do you enjoy the most about blogging and what keeps you creating content?
+Q: What do you enjoy the most about writing your Party of Five blog and what keeps you creating content?